 Exposing the abuser's genitals or showing pornography to a child

-Forcing a child to participate in a sex act with another child
+Forcing a child to participate in a sex act with another person

 Using a child in the production of pornography

 By the age of 18, about 12 to 25% of girls and 8 to 10% of boys have been sexually abused.
-Most perpetrators of sexual abuse are people known by the children, commonly a stepfather, an uncle, or the mother's boyfriend.
-Female perpetrators are less common.
+Most perpetrators of sexual abuse are people known by the children.

 Certain situations increase the risk of sexual abuse.
-For example, children who have several caregivers or a caregiver with several sex partners are at increased risk.
 Being socially isolated, having low self-esteem, having family members who were also sexually abused, or being associated with a gang also increases the risk.

 Using words or actions to psychologically mistreat a child is emotional abuse.
 Emotional abuse makes children feel that they are worthless, flawed, unloved, unwanted, in danger, or valuable only when they meet another person's needs.